-It’s important to note that pickles containing vinegar, or are pasteurized, don’t contain any live probiotics.
+It’s important to note that pasteurized pickles or those made with vinegar don’t provide any live probiotics.
 This applies to most, if not all, commercially sold pickles.

 A 3.5-ounce (100-gram) serving of olives provides roughly 145 calories, 15 grams of fat, and 4 grams of carbs — almost all of which come from fiber (

 You can enjoy them plain or stuff them with feta or gorgonzola cheese to add some extra fat.

 “Fat bomb” is a term people on the keto diet coined to describe low carb, dessert-style energy bites that satisfy your sweet tooth.

 Fat bombs are often made using coconut oil, nut butter, avocado, or cream cheese as the base.
 Other ingredients are added to create delicious flavor profiles.